d-popov/VSHG/README.md

 # Mercurial Source Control Plugin for MS Visual Studio

+A fork of VisualHG, which works with Visual Studio 2019 and Visual Studio 2017.

+Don't forget to set your source control provider to VSHG after installation (Tools->Options--->Source Control->Plug-in Selection)
-VisualHG indicates file status within the project files tree of MSVC

-Tracks adding, moving and renaming of file actions

-Give you dialogs for committing changes, viewing detailed status of files and history and many more.
+VSHG indicates file status within the project files tree of MSVC Tracks adding, moving and renaming of file actions Give you dialogs for committing changes, viewing detailed status of files and history and many more.
 Using TortoiseHG as its backend

-Everything directly from your workspace via context menu and a toolbar
+Everything directly from your workspace via context menu and a toolbar Support for Mercurial Subrepositories

-Version 1.1.5 is compatible with MSVS 2005, MSVS 2008

-Version 1.1.7 is compatible with MSVS 2010, MSVS 2011, MSVS 2013 and MSVS 2015

-Support for Mercurial Subrepositories

-Recogonize projects under version control that are not in the same folder as the solution

-File status icon for renamed files
+Recogonize projects under version control that are not in the same folder as the solution File status icon for renamed files
 File state indicating tooltips
 View per file branch label in file tooltip

-See some screenshots

 ### To learn more about Mercurial, TortoiseHG and VisualHG watch Rob Conery's excellent video tutorial